odinuv/web/index.md

 If you find errors or weak spots in the book, please open an issue on [Github repository](https://github.com/ujpef/site/issues).
 If you feel confident that you can correct the issue as well, please send a [pull request](https://help.github.com/articles/using-pull-requests/).
-If you feel for a larger contribution, or you want to discuss something about the book, join us at [Slack](todo).
+If you feel for a larger contribution, or you want to discuss something about the book, contact us using an [email](mailto:jiri.lysek@mendelu.cz).